MFDGaming/PM32/README.md

 This is a Fork of Pocketmine-MP that allows you to to install Pocketmine-MP on a 32bit device

+# If anyone wants to help this projust or take place in this projets, he can without any second thoughts

 # Installation

 #  Todo